HoseaCalvin/worlduniversity/README.md

 ## 🎯 Objective

-With the recent trend of random geography street quiz, I am deeply passionate to promote geography and the splendor of each nation in an accessible and interactive way.
+With the recent trend of random geography street quiz, I am deeply passionate about promoting geography and the splendor of each nation in an accessible and interactive way.

 Hence, I developed a website named "WorldUniversity" where students, adventurers, geography enthusiasts, and like-minded individuals can explore and learn about each nation.